cs573-24s/a2-DataVis-7Ways/README.md

 * limited features to customize the axis.
 * color blind check in the end is unique.
 * The animation and interactivity are limited and worse than `Flourish.`

 ![Datawrapper](img/datawrapper.png)
 ===

 ## Technical Achievements
+* Try eight different viz tools and learn each behavior to add some animation like tool-tips.
+* Learn more about d3, and is quite frustrating.

+## Design Achievements
+* Keep the consistency of color options and scale of the axis, and try to follow the example.
+* Try some interactivity features on different tools